Jeweld Consulting single color light green logo with transparent background

 Flipping the narrative in evaluations requires understanding that data and stories go hand in hand.

 For example, America’s 4.1% unemployment rate represents seven million people.
 On paper, they all have the same thing in common.
 But if you sat down with each of them, you’d uncover a wide range of differences in why they are unemployed, how their lives are affected, and what support they need.
-Some might say they were formerly incarcerated and face discrimination in the job search, while others might be limited by a disability and need more expansive accessibility accommodations.
+Some might say they were formerly incarcerated and face discrimination in the job search.
+Others might be limited by a disability and need more expansive accessibility accommodations.
 The outcome is the same, but the story of how they ended up there is unique.

 When you recognize that behind every number is a story, integrating storytelling in evaluation isn’t as intimidating as it may seem.
 Rather than upending your evaluation framework, storytelling enhances it by providing depth and nuance that numbers alone can’t provide.